glenkleidon/JSON-ND/README.md

 where **language** refers to a specific language or specification used within the JSON document.

-There is a strong argument for assuming **TypeScript** to be as the default language standard (where none is specified).
-However the limitation of this is that Number data type is often the reason the type qualification is required.
+There is a strong argument for selecting **TypeScript** to be the default language standard (where none is specified).
+However the limitation of this is that **Number** data type is often the reason the type qualification is required.

+The _**default language style**_ is defined as "_**Typescript**_". and when no style is specified, TypeScript MUST BE assumed.
+Again the exact specification for "JSON-ND for Typescript" is out of scope and may be defined elsewhere.

 ## Defining Complex Types - the _Interface_ data-type
 A complex type can be defined using an array of values or objects.
-The "Interface" data-type is defined in the following way:
+The **Interface** data-type reserved for this purpose.
+It is defined in the following way:

 {
-"data-type name: **interface**" : [
+"data-type name: **interface**" : "Value" **OR** [

   "elementName1:data-type" **OR** {"elementName1:data-type":"value" **OR** [] },